 Pro Se: A person representing himself.
 In district court debt collection cases, generally not a good idea.
 A lot better than doing nothing though.
 Actually, not always.

 Right to Cure Notice: This is not an ordinary collection letter.
 Once a consumer received a right to cure notice form a collection law firm, most likely a lawsuit will soon follow.
 A right to cure notice is NOT a settlement offer, consumers routinely think the cure amount listed in the cure notice is the amount required to settle the debt.
 That amount just cures the default.
 Monthly payments need to be resumed to pay the debt IN FULL.
 It rarely makes sense to send the cure amount.
 Call us instead.

 Tax Cuts and Jobs Act: Smoke and mirrors.
 You will pay more in taxes, large corporations and billionaires pay less.

 3:1: The ratio of Financial Industry lobbyists to members of Congress.

 0:535: The ratio of your lobbyists to members of Congress

-How can they do this to me?
-There out to be a law against that: See above.
-Then call us.
+Finally, the answer to the questions I regularly get: How can they do this to me?
+There out to be a law against that.
+Please see above.